Necas lifts returning Hurricanes past Lightning 1-0 in OT - WTMJ

 AP Sports Writer

+“I was really, really impressed with the way we played,” Brind’Amour said.
+“Came out just hard, and for 60 minutes, we were good. … I had expected actually more rust to be honest with you, so I was pretty happy with everything.”

-Necas scored off a perfect feed from Jordan Staal on the left side, charging in to put the puck past Vasilevskiy’s attempted save.
-That came after both Vasilevskiy and Carolina’s Petr Mrazek stopped everything that came their way through three periods.
+Necas scored off a perfect feed from Jordan Staal on the left side, with Staal starting a shift by sending the puck slipping by defenseman Victor Hedman.
+Necas came charging in on the right and put the pack past Vasilevskiy’s outscretched glove — the only blemish on what had been strong performances in net at both ends.

-The Hurricanes had played just three games before having to shut down workouts and postpone four games due to COVID-19 protocols, the first coming nine days ago.
-Carolina ultimately had six players go on the NHL’s daily unavailability list, with Staal returning in time to play this game but five others — including forward Teuvo Teravainen and defenseman Jaccob Slavin — still sidelined.
+The Hurricanes had played just three games before having to shut down workouts with the league postponing four games, the first coming nine days ago.
+The Hurricanes ultimately had six players go on the NHL’s daily unavailability list, with Staal returning in time to play this game but five others — including forward Teuvo Teravainen and defenseman Jaccob Slavin — still sidelined.

+Brind’Amour had been worried about players having to juggle roles with a short-handed roster, as well as conditioning issues.
+But Carolina got off to a fast start, firing 15 shots at Vasilevskiy in the opening period with little sign of rust.

+And Mrazek was up to the challenge against the reigning Stanley Cup champions the rest of the night.

 STATUS QUO